atantomo/DynamicHeightCollectionViewLayout/README.md

 This approach uses manual mathematical calculations (without any call to `systemLayoutSizeFittingSize:`) to allow calculations from the background thread if necessary.

-The use of auto layout outlet collection in the Interface Builder makes it possible to achieve this system -- no need to declare separate constants (or magic numbers), which greatly reduces maintenance cost.
+The use of auto layout outlet collection in the Interface Builder makes it possible to achieve this system -- there is no need to declare separate constants (or magic numbers) for margins and paddings, which greatly reduces maintenance cost.
 Calculated heights are cached wherever appropriate to minimize calculations.

 ## Features